riklas/PassVault/README.md

 2. run passVaultSetup.sh to set up your environment

-3. The encypted version of your password file will have a suffix of -enc
+3. The password ciphertext store will have a suffix of -enc

 Usage
 -----